UnitTestBot/ksmt/docs/advanced-usage.md

 ### Expression substitution

-KSMT provides a `KExprSubstitutor` which allows you to replace all occurrences of one expression with another expression.
+KSMT provides `KExprSubstitutor`, so you can replace all the expression occurrences with another expression.

 ```kotlin